jremenyi1/Python_Projects/Dundee_TPO_Analysis/README.md

 ## Aim

-The main aim of the project to understand:
+The main aim of the project is to understand:

 - how tree protection has changed over time and
 - how it varies across different areas.